Matatika/matatika-examples/matatika_technical_glossary/README.md

 ## Analyze File Bundle

-Analyze file bundles are our matatika [dataset](https://www.matatika.com/docs/glossary#dataset) file bundles.
+Analyze file bundles are our Matatika [dataset](https://www.matatika.com/docs/glossary#dataset) file bundles.
 These file bundles are included and all their [datasets](https://www.matatika.com/docs/glossary#dataset) published in your [workspace](https://www.matatika.com/docs/glossary#workspace) if you use one of our supported [data sources](https://www.matatika.com/docs/glossary#data-source).

 Examples:
 - [Analyze-Spotify](https://github.com/Matatika/analyze-spotify)